-99.9% of the bandits here are our local Fulanis, we know their parents- Mustapha Inuwa | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.
+99.9% Of The Bandits Here Are Our Local Fulanis, We Know Their Parents- Mustapha Inuwa | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

-99.9% of the bandits here are our local Fulanis, we know their parents- Mustapha Inuwa
+99.9% Of The Bandits Here Are Our Local Fulanis, We Know Their Parents- Mustapha Inuwa

-According to a news that was published by the Vanguard paper online this morning, it was reported that against the backdrop of call on President Bola Ahmed Tinubu to negotiate with bandits in the northern region of the country by former Zamfara State Governor, the former Secretary to the Government of Katsina State, SGS, Doctor Mustapha Inuwa, has reacted to this, as he said that negotiating with the bandits would be futile, because won’t accept the negotiation.
+Dr. Mustapha Inuwa firmly rejects the idea of negotiating with bandits in the northern region of the country.
+He believes these individuals are not interested in dialogue and that any attempts at negotiation would only empower criminals.
+Instead, he calls for more robust security measures to combat the banditry issue and bring these criminals to justice, emphasizing the importance of law enforcement agencies working together to protect the citizens and restore peace to the affected regions.

-While he was talking, he said that these people are thieves, and criminals, and if anyone negotiates with them, what will the person give them ?
+A recent news article from Vanguard paper online reported on the ongoing debate surrounding the call for President Bola Ahmed Tinubu to engage in negotiations with bandits in the northern region of the country.
+This call was made by a former Zamfara State Governor, and it has drawn reactions from various individuals, including the former Secretary to the Government of Katsina State, Dr. Mustapha Inuwa.
+According to Dr. Inuwa, he strongly opposes the idea of negotiating with the bandits, as he believes such efforts would be futile.
+He argued that these individuals are nothing but thieves and criminals, making any attempt at negotiation fruitless.

 He said, “President Bola Ahmed Tinubu, and his new NSA, Ribadu, should not make the mistake of negotiating with them.
 What is needed is for all the security agencies to organize a sustained onslaught on these people.
 If they have to organize, the ground and air operations, it is a matter of few months, they are going to deal with these bandits till they are powerless.”